-The company said that, in his time as chairman.
-Henrik Topsøe has headed the effort to expand and strengthen the compursue our strategy of delivering long term petences of the company's board so that it profitable growth comprises strong scientific, engineering and Michael Höllermann and Johan P. Cnossen are to join the management business profiles at a top management level.
+The company said that, in his time as chairman, Henrik Topsøe has headed the effort to expand and strengthen the competences of the company's board so that it comprises strong scientific, engineering and business profiles at a top management level.

 Johnson Matthey has announced that Anna Manz will join the company's board as from 17th October 2016, succeeding Den Jones as Group Finance Director.
-This follows the announcement on 2nd March that Den Jones will step down as Group Finance Director: Den will resign from the board at the Annual General Meeting on 20th July 2016 and will leave Johnson Matthey on 31st July 2016.
+This follows the announcement on 2nd March that Den Jones will step down as Group Finance Director; Den will resign from the board at the Annual General Meeting on 20th July 2016 and will leave Johnson Matthey on 31st July 2016.